malikbarbier7/better-todo/README.md

 # Better Todo

 Building the to-do app I've always dreamed about.
 This project aims to create a simple, minimalist to-do app that addresses the shortcomings of existing, overly complicated task management solutions.
+Using Nextjs.
+Shadcn/ui.
+Tailwind.

 ## Why Better Todo?